hashicorp/terraform-provider-azurerm/examples/private-endpoint/postgresql/README.md

 * `prefix` - (Required) The prefix used for all resources in this example.

-* `location` - (Required) The Azure Region in which the Postgresql Server should be created.
+* `location` - (Required) The Azure Region in which all resources in this example should be created.